zio/zio/docs/reference/di/index.md

 2. **Type-Safe**— All the required dependencies should be provided at compile time.
 If we forget to provide the required services at compile time, we will get a compile error.
 So if our program compiles successfully, we are sure that we haven't runtime errors due to missing dependencies.

-3. **Effectful**— We build dependency graphs using `ZLayer.
+3. **Effectful**— We build dependency graphs using `ZLayer`.
 Since `ZLayer` is effectful, we can create a dependency graph in an effectful way.

 4. **Resourceful**— It also helps us to have resourceful dependencies, where we can manage the creation and release phases of the dependencies.